riconuts/fnf-chart-surgeon/README.md

-# fnf chart fixer
+# fnf chart surgeon
- moves notes from one chart to another
+Takes the camera movements from one chart and puts them into another.